sjtrny/wordle/README.md

 $log(|S_i|) - log(|S|) = log(1) - log(|S_i|)$

 *Need to expand the sum of each element and include the H(S) term*

-[//]: # (Thus lowest set entropy implies that we must have a large number of small bins)

-### Maximum Splits

-This policy plays the word from the guess list that results in the largest number of outcomes.

-### Maximum Prune

-This policy plays the word that reduces the remaining answers as much as possible.

-## Appendix - Installation Notes

-### numba on Apple M1

-numba requires llvmlite, which in turn requires llvm version 11.
-The default installed version of llvm is likely more recent than version 11.

-1. Install llvm version 11

-`arch -arm64 brew install llvm@11`

-2. Install llvmlite by pointing to old llvm version

-`LLVM_CONFIG="/opt/homebrew/Cellar/llvm@11/11.1.0_3/bin/llvm-config" arch -arm64 pip install llvmlite`

-`pip install numba`

-### scipy on Apple M1

-    brew install openblas
-    pip install --no-cache --no-use-pep517 pythran cython pybind11 gast OPENBLAS="$(brew --prefix openblas)" pip install --no-cache --no-binary :all: --no-use-pep517 scipy